How to Make Grilled Pizza

 1. Yes, you can start with pre-made pizza dough

 While you’re perfecting your skills — and hey, even after you’ve got grilled pizza down pat — there’s no need to stress over kneading and proofing dough.
 Grocery stores such as Trader Joe’s and Whole Foods sell fresh, high-quality pizza dough in balls, and it freezes well, so you can keep it on hand.
 (That said, if you want to try a homemade dough recipe at some point, go for it.

 Rachel Cooks smears grilled store-bought pizza dough with creamy ricotta cheese and adds browned pork sausage and asparagus for a five-ingredient recipe.

 2. Keep the toppings simple

 Less is more when you’re grilling homemade pizza.
 You want to taste the gently smoky crust, but more importantly, you want pizzas that are easy to maneuver, not so loaded down they’re floppy or falling apart.
 So add toppings with a light hand.
-Options can be quite basic to a bit more involved: Tomato sauce (or not); one or two kinds of cheese like mozzarella and parmesan; sliced mushrooms, grilled vegetables, or lightly cooked sliced potatoes; and maybe some pepperoni or crumbled cooked Italian sausage.
+Options can be quite basic to a bit more involved: Tomato sauce (or not); one or two kinds of cheese like mozzarella and Parmesan; sliced mushrooms, grilled vegetables, or lightly cooked sliced potatoes; and maybe some pepperoni or crumbled cooked Italian sausage.

-Instead of the ricotta that Rachel Cooks likes for her white pizza, What’s Gaby Cooking goes for mozzarella and crumbled goat cheese and adds browned mushrooms and slivered red onion.
+Instead of the ricotta that Rachel Cooks likes for her white pizza, What’s Gaby Cooking goes for mozzarella cheese and crumbled goat cheese and adds browned mushrooms and slivered red onion.

 3. Do you need a pizza stone to grill pizza?
 Get the right tools